richieaj/customer-churn-prediction/README.md

 2. It ensures that all features contribute equally to the model training process, avoiding biased results.

-3. It helps improve convergence and performance of many optimization algorithms.
+3. It helps improve the convergence and performance of many optimization algorithms.

-Hyperparameter tuning involves selecting the optimal values for the hyperparameters of a machine learning model.
+Hyperparameter tuning involves selecting the optimal values for the hyperparameters of a machine-learning model.
 Hyperparameters are parameters that are set before the learning process begins and control the behavior and performance of the model.
 Examples of hyperparameters include the learning rate, regularization strength, number of hidden layers in a neural network, etc.

 Hyperparameter tuning is important because it allows us to fine-tune the model to achieve the best performance on the given dataset.
 By systematically exploring different combinations of hyperparameter values, we can optimize the model's performance, improve accuracy, reduce overfitting, and enhance generalization to new, unseen data.